Key figures

 Valtori has approximately 1,500 employees, of which approximately 75 % are male and 25 % female.

-The most typical job titles are system specialist, ICT specialist and information and communication technologies specialist.
+The most typical job titles are IT specialist, system specialist, and telecommunications specialist.

-There are 25 offices throughout Finland.
-The offices with the largest number of employees are Helsinki, Rovaniemi, Hämeenlinna and Jyväskylä.
+There are approximately 20 offices throughout Finland.
+The offices with the largest number of employees are Helsinki, Hämeenlinna, Rovaniemi and Jyväskylä.

 History